NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 	**Adaptive DoE algorithm: Pareto**

-	Alternatively, multiple design points can be selected by multi-objective optimization scheme.
-The variance mesure and bias measure defined by
+	Alternatively, multiple design points can be selected by a multi-objective optimization scheme.
+The variance measure and bias measure are defined by

 	.. math::